Optimal Transport-Guided Adversarial Attacks on Graph Neural Network-Based Bot Detection

 \subsection{Neighborhood and Boundary Definitions}

-Let $\mathcal{N}(v)$ denote the $k$-hop ego neighborhood of node $v$.
-For each neighbor $\eta \in \mathcal{N}(v)$ we define a feature vector $\phi_v(\eta)\in\mathbb{R}^d$ that summarizes attributes of $\eta$ and its relation to $v$.
+Let $\mathcal{N}_k(v)$ denote the node set in the $k$-hop ego-neighborhood of node $v$; in experiments we use $k=1$ unless otherwise stated.
+For each neighbor $\eta \in \mathcal{N}_k(v)$ we define a feature vector $\phi_v(\eta)\in\mathbb{R}^d$ that summarizes attributes of $\eta$ and its relation to $v$.
 The construction of $\phi_v(\eta)$ is domain dependent, but the method only requires that $\phi_v(\eta)$ be a fixed-dimensional representation that can encode static attributes, interaction role features, content signals, and temporal signals.

 \heading{Neighborhood Distribution and Cost Measures.} We represent the neighborhood of $v$ as an empirical probability measure (as shown in \ballnumber{1} of \autoref{fig:overview} ) where $\delta_x$ is a point mass at $x$ and $w_v(\eta)$ is a normalized importance weight.
 The weighting scheme lets the measure emphasize neighbors that carry a stronger behavioral signal for detection.
 We set $w_v(\eta)$ by normalizing an importance score $a_v(\eta)>0$ (details in Appendix \autoref{sec:prob-measure}, ~\autoref{eq:mu-weighted}):